ibi1995/JWELREY_AMAZON/README.md

 ### Sentiment analysis with chatgpt
 I fed the list of the top most frequently occurring words from both Amazon KSA and UAE datasets into ChatGPT.
-The goal was to obtain a basic overview of similarities and differences between the two countries bellow are the findings:
+The goal was to obtain a basic overview of similarities and differences between the two countries bellow are chatgpt's findings:

 #### UAE Preferences:
 - The presence of terms like "Pandora" and "Swarovski" suggests a potential sentiment of sophistication and luxury.